apfl/repo1/readme.txt

 git log --oneline --graph
 git diff master bird //difference between the 2 branches This is a new change i have made.
 This is a new change i have made to the cat branch.
+And the changes are now combined.